-Retain open space, enhance recreational opportunities, conserve fish and wildlife habitat, increase access to natural resource lands and water, and develop parks and recreation facilities.
+Retain open space and green space, enhance recreational opportunities, enhance fish and wildlife habitat, increase access to natural resource lands and water, and develop parks and recreation facilities.

-Protect the environment and enhance the state’s high quality of life, including air and water quality, and the availability of water.
+Protect and enhance the environment and enhance the state’s high quality of life, including air and water quality, and the availability of water.

 RCW 36.70A.020 (9-10)